joshuafairchild1/the-hub/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following software properly installed on your computer.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with NPM)